hyttijan92/MinMaxChess/README.md

 # Min Max chess

-* Allows to play chess against three different AIs
+* Allows to play chess against four different AIs

 * To test the app click [this!](https://minmaxchess.onrender.com/)

+* To run the application locally in development mode, run in root folder: docker compose up

+* To run the application locally in production mode, run in root folder: docker compose -f docker-compose.prod.yml up